nick31415926/flask-chatgpt/README.md

-# AI Chat UI for OpenAI (Flask + Docker)
+# AI Chat UI for OpenAI (Flask + Redis + Docker)

-This project provides a simple and modern web interface for interacting with OpenAI's GPT models using Flask, JavaScript, and Docker.
+This project provides a simple and modern web interface for interacting with OpenAI's GPT models using Flask, JavaScript, Redis, and Docker.
 It includes chat history tracking, dark mode, typing indicators, and chat saving.

 ## 🚀 Features